vatnz-dev/sops/docs/controller-skills/Client-Guides/vatSys-setup.md

 Our vatSys dataset comes pre-loaded with everything a controller needs to get connected, and no external software is required to be updated or modified before the controller can log on to the VATSIM network.

+!!! note
+    While a Navigraph Subscription is not required, you can update your Nav-data by going to: `Settings > Navigraph > Link Navigraph Account`

 ### Plugins

 Our vatSys dataset currently ships with one plugin, the VATNZ Standard Route Tool.
 You can find this under `Tools > Standard Route Tool`